Nakano positivity of singular Hermitian metrics and vanishing theorems of Demailly-Nadel-Nakano type: Introduction

 The organization of this paper is as follows.
 We start with Section \ref{sec:prelimi} a general discussion of smooth and singular Hermitian metrics on holomorphic vector bundles.
 Here we introduce several H\"ormander type conditions.
 In Section \ref{sec:dsk}, we explain the result of Demailly and Skoda.
 Here we also generalize the result in the singular setting.
 In Section \ref{sec:vanishing}, we establish $L^2$-estimates and vanishing theorems for holomorphic vector bundles with Nakano positive singular Hermitian metrics.
 In Section \ref{sec:property}, we verify that our definition of Nakano semi-positivity is an appropriate positivity notion when we compare it with the definition of Griffiths semi-positivity.
 In Section \ref{sec:applications}, we show applications of our main theorems and prove Theorem \ref{mainthm:singber} and \ref{thm:bigvanishing}.
 Finally, in Section \ref{sec:problems}, we propose some questions which might be worth thinking about.

 10mm {\bf Acknowledgment. } The author would like to thank his supervisor Prof. Shigeharu Takayama for enormous supports.
 He is also grateful to Dr. Genki Hosono for helpful comments.
+Last but not least, he is grateful to the anonymous referees for their constructive criticism and valuable suggestions.
 This work is supported by the Program for Leading Graduate Schools, MEXT, Japan.
 This work is also supported by JSPS KAKENHI Grant Number 18J22119.